 Though it isn’t the only component of a successful inbound marketing strategy, content is one of the most important aspects.
 You won’t be able to retain or convert your leads without fresh and relevant content.
 Your content needs to come in multiple forms, all aimed at helping your target audience.

 When you’re brainstorming blog topics, refer to your buyer personas.
 Create blogs that will interest them and answer their questions.
-And remember to not be too over promotional.
+And remember to not be too overly promotional.
 Your blog isn’t about you — it’s about providing value to your readers.

 In addition to blog posts, you can create other forms of content to delight your readers.
 For example, blog posts are great for storytelling, while infographics are excellent for visually communicating data points.
-Interactive quizzes, podcasts, webinars and videos are example of other forms of content.
+Interactive quizzes, podcasts, webinars and videos are examples of other forms of content.

 Your offers are how you’ll be generating leads.
-Content upgrades can take several different forms including demos, e-books, product guides, webinars, how-to videos, and other downloadable content.
+Content upgrades can take several different forms including demos, e-books, product guides, webinars, how-to videos and other downloadable content.
 Other offers you present to your audience could be consultations, one-on-one training, etc. The format your buyer persona engages with is the right one for you.

 For those still doing their research and looking for general information.
 These people are probably uninterested in your sales messages.